 He has been honored with the prestigious Prix de Bayeux-Calvados, an international prize for war correspondents; the Dart Award for Excellence in Coverage of Trauma; the Joe Galloway Award by the Military Reporters and Editors Association and the Gerald R. Ford Prize for Distinguished Defense Reporting.
 He has appeared on CNN, CSPAN, the PBS News Hour, MSNBC and the BBC, and on National Public Radio’s Diane Rehm Show and Fresh Air with Terry Gross.
 He has lectured at the U.S. Army Eisenhower Fellows Conference , the Marine Staff College, the Joint Forces Staff College, Arizona State University, Loyola University and Temple University.

 Mr. Wood was raised as a pacifist and in 1968 completed two years of civilian service in lieu of military duty.
 He has three children, Seth, Peter and Samantha, two stepsons, Matthew and Evan, and four grandchildren.
-He lives outside Washington DC. with his wife, journalist Beth Frerking.
+He lives in Texas with his wife, journalist Beth Frerking.
 He bicycles for sport and goes to climb high mountains when possible.